Living in Colorado means the yard looks like a mullet this time of year.

 Ironically, I have a holiday poinsettia in my kitchen.
 I placed it on the window ledge, facing the snow-covered backyard so it can look out the window and dream of a white Christmas for next year.
 The poinsettia is team mullet.

 Somewhere between last July and February, I fell in love with gingham.
 I love to wear gingham, but I was a little hesitant to go gingham style on my house.
-Well, a blizzard will turn anyone.
+Winter will turn anyone.

 With a 2nd snow day, I caved and ordered gingham cloth napkins from Amazon.
 I just Googled gingham and three days later I had a set of gingham cloth napkins.